larrylawl/larrylawl.github.io/_pages/quotes.md

 > "Before speaking, ask myself: is it true?
 Is it necessary?
 Is it kind?"

+> ""How lucky I am to have something that makes saying goodbye so hard" (Winnie The Pooh)

+> “People have forgotten this truth," the fox said.
+"But you mustn’t forget it.
+You become responsible forever for what you’ve tamed.
+You’re responsible for your rose.”
+(The Little Prince)

+> "“It is the time you have wasted for your rose that makes your rose so important.”
+(The Little Prince)

 ## Work

 > "A very common pattern for successful machine learning engineers, strong job candidates, is to develop a T-shaped knowledge base.
 Meaning to have a broad understanding of many different topics in AI and very deep understanding in at least one area."
 (Andrew Ng)